-The 2017 Topcoder Open Marathon Competition (“Marathon Competition”) will take place between April 12, 2017 and the onsite finals at a location and dates TBD.
+The 2017 Topcoder Open Marathon Competition (“Marathon Competition”) will take place between April 12, 2017 and the onsite finals in Buffalo, New York, USA on October 21-24, 2017.
 The Marathon Competition will consist of three (3) Online Rounds and potentially a number of Lightning Rounds at regional events.
 Up to twelve (12) of the highest scoring competitors overall will win a trip to the Tournament to compete in the onsite Championship Round.

 The Marathon Competition is part of the Tournament, and by participating in the Marathon Competition, you agree to these rules.